Skewwl/reading-notes/class11.md

 Fill in the chart below with five differences between SQL and NoSQL databases:

-SQL	                                        NoSQL
+#### SQL
-- Relational DB                             - Non-relational or distributed DB
+- Relational DB
-- Table based schema	                      - No standard schema
+- Table based schema
-- Vertically scalable by increasing power 	- Horizontally scalable by increasing servers
+- Vertically scalable by increasing power
-- Uses SQL to define & manipulate the data	- Varying syntax per DB
+- Uses SQL to define & manipulate the data
+- Better for complex query environment

+#### NoSQL
+- Non-relational or distributed DB
+- No standard schema
+- Horizontally scalable by increasing servers
+- Varying syntax per DB
-- Better for complex query environment      - Better for hierarchical data storage
+- Better for hierarchical data storage

 - What kind of data is a good fit for an SQL database?